Ina Plug: Research

-In 1976 Plug started working at the newly created Department of Archaeozoology of the Transvaal Museum in Pretoria; initially as a volunteer for a small pay provided under the Liz Voigt's research grant, with C.K. (‘Bob’) Brain.
+In 1976 Plug started working at the newly created Department of Archaeozoology of the Transvaal Museum in Pretoria; initially as a volunteer for a small pay provided under the Liz Voigt research grant, with C.K. (‘Bob’) Brain.
 In 1978, she started working on a "half-day basis".
 The same year she received her master's degree from the University of Pretoria, with Professor J.F.
 Eloff as her guide, on the subject of "investigations of faunal and lithic remains from Bushman Rock Shelter", Mpumalanga in the northeastern region of South Africa.
 She then continued with her research work on faunal specimens obtained from various parts of southern Africa.

 In 1986, Plug became the Head Curator of the Department of Archaeozoology at the Transvaal Museum.
 She then participated, for the first time in 1986, in the conference of the International Council for Archaeozoology (ICAZ) in Bordeaux, France and subsequently became a member of ICAZ's International Committee.
 During this time, in Europe she was further trained in the field of archaeozoology under Angela von den Driesch of the University of Munich, Germany and Anneke Claassen of the University of Groningen, Netherlands.